iocron/osclass-search-extended/README.md

 ### Features

+* Easily customizable because of a simple ul > li Navigation Structure and lots of CSS Classes
+* Endless nested Navigation / Categoryboxes possible
-* Endless nested Selectboxes to choose from through the search functionality
+* Dynamic and easy to use for the user
-* Nested Selectboxes are beeing automatically loaded by AJAX
+* Add your own Ads (Advertisement) into the Navigation / Categoryboxes (Future Feature)